oneeve8/kobble-data/content/problems.md

 (1-6 got deleted in my first attempt as mentioned before, I have not replaced them yet)

-Maybe make changes and edits only available in edit mode and have a sa
+Maybe make changes moves, cuts and edits only available in edit mode and have a save button instead of a done button?

 ***